Electrodynamics (maps)

 The term of electrodynamics is referring to Quantum Electrodynamics (QED) which is the relativistic quantum field theory of Electromagnetism.

-This section is referring to wiki page-22 of gist section-18 that is from the gist section-113 by prime spin-31 and span- with the partitions as below.
+This section is referring to wiki page-22 of gist section-18 that is inherited from the gist section-113 by prime spin-31 and span- with the partitions as below.

 /feed